propelorm/Propel2/documentation/documentation/08-logging.markdown

 ### Configuring a Different Full Query Logger ###

-By default the `PropelPDO` connection logs queries and binds param values using the `Propel::log()` static method.
+By default the `ConnectionWrapper` connection logs queries and binds param values using the `Propel::log()` static method.
 As explained above, this method uses the log storage configured by the `<log>` tag in the `runtime-conf.xml` file.

 If you would like the queries to be logged using a different logger (e.g. to a different file, or with different ident, etc.), you can set a logger explicitly on the connection at runtime, using `Propel::setLogger()`: